 Here’s the deal: Almost identical to the previous 8-pack, but with a higher claimed load capacity (200-250 lbs) and a smaller pack size.
 The stainless steel construction is the same quality, and the 1.77-inch thread length is identical.

-We tested these side-by-side with the 8-pack from NIUTWSIO.
+These can be compared side-by-side with the 8-pack from NIUTWSIO.
 The ZUSFUL hooks have a slightly smoother finish—almost polished rather than brushed—which makes them look better in indoor settings.
-The threads are equally sharp and installed without issues.
-We hung a 50-pound bag of sand from one for two weeks, and the hook showed zero signs of stress.
+The threads are equally sharp and install without issues.
+A 50-pound bag of sand is a reasonable static load for one hook over two weeks, and the hook should show zero signs of stress.
 The 0.59-inch eye opening is functional but not huge; you won’t fit thick climbing rope through it.

 The biggest drawback is the 6-pack size.
 At this per-hook price point, you’re paying a premium for the stainless steel and the polished finish.
 If you need more than 6 hooks, the YAIRMIS 20-pack offers better value.
 Also, the load rating of 200-250 lbs seems optimistic for the wire gauge—we wouldn’t trust it above 80 lbs in real use.